-By Diana Rosenblum| For Three Female Voices and Violoncello | 5′
+By Diana Rosenblum | For Three Female Voices and Violoncello | 5′

 Title: Like As the Waves

-Composer: Diana Rosenblum
+Diana Rosenblum

 Year Composed: 2014

-Instrumentation: For Three Female Voices (SSA) and Violoncello
+For Three Female Voices (SSA) and Violoncello

-Duration: 5′
+Duration:

-Format: Score and Part
+Format: 1x Full Score

-Catalogue Number: OM0701
+Catalog Number: OM0701

 Inspired by the intrinsic properties of keys as a way to illuminate the essence of abstract qualities and Shakespeare’s words, Diana Rosenblum crafted a piece in which the female voices exist in an ethereal choir.
 They contrast with the cellist, who occupies a space between earthliness and spirituality.
 At times the cello abets the voices; then it resists.